Centers of Gravity Calculator

 Suppliers table (optional)

-• Check "Suppliers" to include suppliers.
+• Ad 7.
+Check "Suppliers" to include suppliers.

 Demo: contains one supplier in Rotterdam (The Netherlands - Entry harbour supplying 71% total demand), and one in Bologna (Italy).

-• Check constraint "Fixed customer-warehouse assignments" to assign suppliers to a predefined warehouse.
+• Ad 3.
+Check constraint "Fixed customer-warehouse assignments" to assign suppliers to a predefined warehouse.
 It links to field Warehouse_ID.
 If filled, then the supplier will only supply this warehouse.
 And via this warehouse to each other warehouse, if supply option "Each supplier delivers to each warehouse via closest warehouse" is selected.
 (If field Warehouse_ID is filled, then a supplier will never supply all warehouses directly, even if supply option "Each supplier delivers to each warehouse directly" has been selected.)

 Border crossing points table (optional)